- 1 What Is CBG Oil?

 It has excellent health properties.
 It has, above all, antipsychotic, antidepressant, and bone growth stimulating properties.

-Our CBG oil was 3rd party Lab-tested.
-For this purpose, special enzymes were used to stop cannabis growth and harvest their crop in the form of raw CBGA and NOT “mature” CBDA.
-The oil is extracted with CO2 under appropriate conditions.
+Our CBG oil was third party Lab-tested.
+For this purpose, special enzymes were used to stop hemp growth and harvest their crop in the form of raw CBGA and NOT “mature” CBDA.
+The oil is extracted with CO2 extraction under appropriate conditions.

 We have a separate analysis for each product, which shows that the product has a guaranteed content of ingredients, does not contain any heavy metals and is clean and free of GMOs, herbicides or molds, and fungi.